telerik/maui-docs/controls/scheduler/getting-started.md

 slug: scheduler-getting-started
 ---

-# Getting Started with the .NET MAUI Map
+# Getting Started with the .NET MAUI Scheduler

 This guide provides the information you need to start using the Telerik UI for .NET MAUI Scheduler by adding the control to your project.